 All University of Minnesota faculty and staff travelers are required to register their international University-purpose travel prior to departure.
 As a part of that registration, all travelers are required to have international insurance coverage, either through Redpoint or the University’s contracted insurance vendor.
 Some travelers will be required to have coverage through the contracted insurance vendor.

 Coverage for UPlan Members

-The FrontierMEDEX program provides UPlan members with worldwide emergency medical assistance - including assistance with emergency evacuations and repatriations - and other travel assistance services when you are 150 or more miles away from home.
+The Redpoint program provides UPlan members with worldwide emergency medical assistance including assistance with emergency evacuations and repatriations and other travel assistance services when you are 100 or more miles away from home.

-Coverage is for any travel - business or personal - and is available 24 hours a day, seven days a week, 365 days a year.
+Coverage is for any travel, business or personal, and is available 24 hours a day, seven days a week, 365 days a year.
 Coverage is limited to 90 days.

 You are automatically enrolled in the program when you enroll in any of the current University of Minnesota medical plans.
 There is no additional cost for this benefit.

 Information on the complete Redpoint program is available at the Human Resources Website https://humanresources.umn.edu/medical-plans/emergency-travel-assistance or you can contact Human Resources at 612.624.8647 or 800-756-2363, option 1.

 All University of Minnesota faculty and staff travelers are required to purchase CISI insurance when traveling abroad for University-purpose travel, if they are not covered by Redpoint through a U-Plan,if their travel is longer than 90 days, or if they are traveling with students.
 Additionally, some departments (including GPS Alliance) do require their staff to have CISI for all University-purpose international travel.
 All faculty and staff have the option of obtaining this additional coverage for University-purpose travel, and the cost is a reimbursable travel expense.

 Why do faculty and staff choose to obtain CISI coverage on top of their Redpoint benefits?